policy grievances modified Mon Oct 10 2022 13:55:16 GMT-0400 (Eastern Daylight Time)

-- A Step 3 Grievance is submitted to the Employee Relations unit in Human Resources.
-If the 2nd line supervisor responded to the employee’s grievance but the employee is not satisfied with the response, the employee must submit a written statement describing what he or she is not satisfied with in the response from the 2nd line supervisor.
+- A Step 3 Grievance is submitted to the Employee Relations Office in Human Resources.
+If the 2nd line supervisor responded to the employee’s grievance but the employee is not satisfied with the response, within five days of receipt of response, the employee must submit a written statement describing what he or she is not satisfied with in the response from the 2nd line supervisor.
 A Step 3 Grievance is ultimately decided by the employee’s Grievance Authority.
-When filing a Step 3 Grievance, the employee must specify to the Employee Relations unit whether he or she desires to submit his or her grievance directly to employee’s Grievance Authority or to the Staff Grievance Committee.
+When filing a Step 3 Grievance, the employee must specify to the Employee Relations Office whether he or she desires to submit his or her grievance directly to employee’s Grievance Authority or to the Staff Grievance Committee.

 - If a grievance is submitted to the Staff Grievance Committee, the committee will conduct a grievance hearing, as provided in Section 4 below, and forward the grievance together with the committee’s findings and recommendations to the employee’s Grievance Authority.

 - The employee’s Grievance Authority shall render a decision in writing within 10 workdays following receipt of the grievance from the employee or from the Staff Grievance Committee.
-The grievance authority’s decision, together with a copy of the Staff Grievance Committee Report, if any, shall be conveyed to the employee, subordinate managers, and the Employee Relations unit in Human Resources
+The grievance authority’s decision, together with a copy of the Staff Grievance Committee Report, if any, shall be conveyed to the employee, subordinate managers, and the Employee Relations Office in Human Resources.

-4. Role & Procedure of the Staff Grievance Committee
+4. Role and Procedure of the Staff Grievance Committee:

 If the employee requests that his or her grievance be submitted to the Staff Grievance Committee preparatory to submission to the final administrative authority (as specified in Section 3 above), this section shall apply: